Two months after Parkland shooting, gun makers' stocks are rallying

 “If we’re getting close to the mid-terms and people perceive that there’s a realistic chance that the Democrats may take the House and the Senate, that certainly could swing the industry toward higher sales because of fears of potential gun control legislation,” said Rommel Dionisio, an analyst at Aegis Capital.

-Since the Feb 14 massacre in Parkland, Florida, prompted a movement of student activists calling for restrictions on gun sales and boycotts of companies doing business with gun makers, Sturm Ruger & Company’s stock has rallied 12 percent, while rival American Outdoor Brands, the maker of Smith & Wesson, has jumped 4 percent.
+Since the Feb 14 massacre in Parkland, Florida, prompted a movement of student activists calling for restrictions on gun sales and boycotts of companies doing business with gun makers, Sturm Ruger & Company’s (RGR.N) stock has rallied 12 percent, while rival American Outdoor Brands (AOBC.O), the maker of Smith & Wesson, has jumped 4 percent.

 Gun maker Remington filed for bankruptcy in March.
 It ran into trouble after borrowing to ramp up production in 2016 in anticipation of greater industry demand, according to court filings.